riscv-steel/riscv-steel/docs/source/getting-started.md

 ## Interact with the Hello World system

-As soon as Vivado finishes programming the FPGA the **hello_world.c** program will start running on RISC-V Steel.
+As soon as Vivado finishes programming the FPGA the **hello-world.c** program will start running on RISC-V Steel.
 The program sends the following message over Arty's UART interface:

 ![pyserial-hello](images/getting-started/pyserial-0.png)